A Verdant Landscape and a Very Mellow Way of Life Bring Retirees to Sleepy Hilo, Hawaii

 It should be noted that relocating to Hawaii can cause culture shock.
 In Hilo, life moves much more slowly than many mainlanders are ready to accept.
 If local customs are ignored, living here can be frustrating.
 Pushy behavior is met with resistance, and even staring at someone can be considered an aggressive act.

 Most people speak highly of Hilo, noting its relaxed way of life and small tourist crowds (although cruise ships do stop here).
 Still, retirement here has several drawbacks.
 Hawaiian government bureaucracy is legendary for its inefficiency.
 Even in the age of the Internet, standing in line for hours to pay taxes, get insurance, etc. is common.
 The earthquake risk is 764% higher than the national average.
 The poverty rate is slightly above the national average, and the population has declined about 3% in the last 10 years.
 Hilo is also a favorite hangout for bugs and other little critters.
 Residents encounter flying cockroaches (some two inches long), large mosquitoes and shower-lounging lizards.
 And flocks of flying termites show up for about half an hour every summer night starting at 7:30 p.m.
 Locals actually tell time by them.

 Yet even with its downsides, Hilo casts a spell.
 It is not fancy, sleek, ultra modern or at all dry.
 Instead it is unpretentious, inviting and amazingly green.
-For retirees seeking an island Paradise, Hilo may indeed be just the place.
+For retirees seeking an island Paradise, Hilo might be just the place.